 - Expose everybody to the risk of being misjudged.
 Photos of people’s faces are only half of what companies would be offering under this model.
 The other half is information about them: that you are allegedly a terrorist, shoplifter, an activist, or whatever other list a company is selling.
 That could range from detailed information (correct or erroneous) about you that pops up when you appear in front of somebody’s surveillance camera — or simply the fact that you are included on such a list.

 - Make people very hesitant to publicly post photos of themselves online.
-It might only take a few incidents of unfortunate, highly publicized mistakes (of any kind) before people start to become self-conscious about allowing photos of themselves to be published in places where they can be scraped by any dodgy outfit selling face-photo blacklists of who-knows-what nature.
+It might only take a few incidents of unfortunate, highly publicized mistakes before people start to become self-conscious about allowing photos of themselves to be published in places where they can be scraped by any dodgy outfit selling face-photo blacklists of who-knows-what nature.

 Speaking of scraping, it’s important to note the role that the world’s largest collection of facial photographs could play here: Facebook’s.
 At the ACLU we have consistently pushed for the company to give individuals control over whether their profile picture is made public or not.
 In his testimony before Congress last week, Mark Zuckerberg made clear that the company wants to keep profile pictures classified as “public information” outside of any user control options.
 That leaves them vulnerable to automated collection by this kind of industry.